Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 What Is Umbrella Insurance and How Does It Work with Home Insurance?

 Umbrella insurance is a secondary liability policy that activates after your homeowners (or auto) insurance limits are fully exhausted.
-Think of it as a financial safety net stretched beneath your existing coverage — it catches any liability judgment or settlement that your primary policy can't absorb.
+Think of it as a financial safety net stretched beneath your existing coverage.
+It catches any liability judgment or settlement that your primary policy can't absorb.

 Here's how the layers work in practice: